andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01b-fjordin.md

 spackle the mottled green of the dewy moss.
 Small fields of snow luxuriate in shady alcoves, stubbornly clinging to their crystalline structure.

-The plateaued summit of Mt Prest  waterlogged with the winter's snowpack.
+The plateaued summit of Mt Prest sinks beneath our hiking boots, waterlogged from the winter's snowpack.
-Squishy slosh of the mountaintop swamp.

 <p class="block-quote">
-swamp on the roof of the world elysian sanctuary
 </p>

 A cairn stands erect at the R&oslash;yrgrind viewpoint, standing guard over the